Linuxfabrik/monitoring-plugins/check-plugins/network-connections/README.md

 ## Usage Examples

-Just get network statistics and don't alert on anything:
+Just get network statistics and do not alert on anything:

 ```bash
 ./network-connections